 Freight is additional.
-See Zz freight tables in the left hand categories column.
+See Zz freight tables at the bottom of the left hand categories column.
 Category A. Insurance and or tracking is additional.

 Because of the diameter of this treasure it must be sent as a parcel.
 You can put 2 or 3 items of a similar weight into one parcel to maximize shipping.